CopilotKit/canvas-with-llamaindex-composio/README.md

    - "Add a checklist item 'Review budget'"
    - "Update the chart metrics"

+3. **Sync with Google Sheets**: Use the Google Sheets button or ask the AI
+   - "Create a new Google Sheet" - Creates a sheet for syncing canvas data
+   - "Sync all items to Google Sheets" - Syncs current canvas state to the sheet
+   - "Get the sheet URL" - Retrieves the Google Sheets link

-3. **Execute Plans**: Give the AI multi-step instructions
+4. **Execute Plans**: Give the AI multi-step instructions
    - "Create 3 projects with different priorities and add 2 checklist items to each"
    - The AI will create a plan and execute it step by step with visual progress

-4. **View JSON**: Toggle between the visual canvas and JSON view using the button at the bottom
+5. **View JSON**: Toggle between the visual canvas and JSON view using the button at the bottom

 ## Available Scripts
 The following scripts can also be run using your preferred package manager: